aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Someone will invite you to a Karaoke party.
+> 🥠 A foolish man listens to his heart.
+A wise man listens to cookies.

-Last update: Sun Mar  8 05:34:55 2026
+Last update: Mon Mar  9 05:49:08 2026

 ### Let's play! 🎮